 9. Program Log Sheets

-ï The operations log is used by presenters whilst on air and contains precise programming information.
+- The operations log is used by presenters whilst on air and contains precise programming information.

-There is a log sheet for each programís transmission for that day.
+There is a log sheet for each program’s transmission for that day.
 Presenters use the same 12

 log sheet for the month.
 Please note any alterations added during the month.

-ï Presenters should note on the log as each item is played (tick) and sign the log at the end of each page, and endeavour to keep to the logged timing of sponsorships, etc.
+- Presenters should note on the log as each item is played (tick) and sign the log at the end of each page, and endeavour to keep to the logged timing of sponsorships, etc.

-ï The log represents a written record of all programs, sponsorships, CSAs and other promotions broadcast and is checked and filed by station Management.
+- The log represents a written record of all programs, sponsorships, CSAs and other promotions broadcast and is checked and filed by station Management.

-ï Any interruptions to transmissions or computer problems must be written in the Technical file on studio PC2 and the problem communicated verbally to the Station management.
+- Any interruptions to transmissions or computer problems must be written in the Technical file on studio PC2 and the problem communicated verbally to the Station management.

 10. Recording Broadcasts via NovaLog software